chrometoasters/ct-grunt-styleguide/README.md

         ?>
         <!-- footer code here -->

-Note that the styleguide requires jQuery, so it your project header does not include this you will need to include this.
+Note that the styleguide requires jQuery, so it your project header does not include this already you will need to add it.

 ### Every time you want to regenerate a styleguide